-Mycophenolate mofetil (MMF) is a very powerful medicine used mainly to stop the body rejecting a transplanted organ (e.g. kidney, heart and liver).
-However, it is also a useful treatment for a variety of skin conditions.
+Mycophenolate mofetil (MMF) is a medicine that is mainly used to stop the body from rejecting a transplanted organ (e.g. kidney, heart and liver).
+MMF can also be used to treat skin conditions.
 It reduces the action of the body’s own defence system (the immune system) and is one of a group of drugs known as immunosuppressive agents.
 It is used in certain skin conditions in which the immune system loses control and begins to act against the body.

 Which skin conditions are treated with mycophenolate mofetil?

-These include severe psoriasis, severe atopic dermatitis, blistering conditions, lupus erythematosus, dermatomyositis, sarcoidosis, necrobiosis lipoidica, cutaneous vasculitis and pyoderma gangrenosum.
+These include severe atopic dermatitis, blistering conditions, lupus erythematosus, dermatomyositis, sarcoidosis, necrobiosis lipoidica, cutaneous vasculitis, morphoeaand pyoderma gangrenosum.
 (Further information is available about each of the underlined skin conditions in the corresponding Patient Information Leaflet on the BAD website).

 When should I take mycophenolate mofetil?

 The dose is usually twice a day, and taken morning and evening.
-Take the medication on an empty stomach with a full glass of water.
+The medication should be swallowed whole (capsule/tablet, do not chew or crush).

 What dose of mycophenolate mofetil should I take?